gulpjs/gulp/docs/recipes/specifying-a-new-base-directory.md

 }
 ```

-If you only need to specify a base directory for a certain glob
+If you only need to specify a cwd for a certain glob, you can use the `cwd` option on a [glob-stream](https://github.com/wearefractal/glob-stream)

 ```js
 gulp.src('./some/dir/**/*.js', { cwd: './public' });